mikakrooswijk/cordova-mongodb-storage/README.md

 `collection` the collection that is to be queried <br>
 `filter` a JSON object that provides the filter for the query. <br>

-`returns` A promsie that resolves to a JSONArray containing the first document that was found matching the filter, or false if there was no document found matching the filter.
+`returns` A promsie that resolves to a JSONObject containing the first document that was found matching the filter, or false if there was no document found matching the filter.

 #### Example usage: